mathieucoavoux/WebLogic-RealLife/docs/source/startup-shutdown.rst

 Depending on your configuration, servers can take time to startup.
 WebLogic deploys its application after two phases.

-- Phase 1: The application has the "prepare" status.
+# Phase 1: The application has the "prepare" status.
 At this step WebLogic controls package integrity and ensure the application can be deployed.
 We can meet errors at this step if a package has been corrupted while transferring from the Admin server to managed servers.
+This phase includes several steps.
+## STATE_NEW : application has never been uploaded before.
+## STATE_PREPARED : application package is available on managed servers.
+## STATE_ADMIN
-- Phase 2: The application has the "active" status.
+# Phase 2: The application has the "active" status.
 WebLogic deploys the application in all managed servers of the cluster.

 Real life:
 On a WebLogic 12c platform we corrupted our WAR application in different ways.
 You can find below results of theses tests